A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Control Structure

 It can be derived from \eqref{eq:translation_full} that $p_x$ and $p_y$ will converge to zero when pitch and roll are stabilized due to the suspending force $F_t$.
 Thus we ignore the translation coupling term in \eqref{eq:rotaion_dynamic} when considering the rotation control.
 We expect that the behavior of the system with respect to altitude and attitude manifests in a second-order form, as outlined below

 The control law is designed as

 where $p_{z_d}$ is the reference altitude and $\Phi_d$ is the reference attitude input by a motion planner receiving user commands.

-For common commercial UAV platforms such as DJI, the attitude is generally controlled through a build-in attitude controller by giving the total pulling force of the motor $T_{s_{d}}$ and the desired attitude angle $\Phi_{d}$ or angular velocity $\dot{\Phi}_{d}$, where $M_{d}$ can not be input directly.
-We assume that in such a platform, the relation between angular velocity command $\dot{\Phi}_{d}$ and generated torque $\hat{M}$ can be written as
+For common commercial UAV platforms with non-open autopilots, such as DJI, access to the control of individual motors is typically restricted.
+Instead, attitude control is usually achieved through a built-in attitude controller, utilizing the total pulling force of the motor $T_{s_{d}}$ and the desired attitude angle $\Phi_{d}$ or angular velocity $\dot{\Phi}_{d}$.
+Consequently, the proposed approach, involving the output of desired $T_{s_{d}}$ and $M_{d}$, cannot be directly implemented but serves as an outer loop connected to the built-in attitude controller.
+It is assumed that the built-in attitude controller is based on the classic model-independent PD control law, as presented in \cite{90228}.
+In angular velocity control mode, the relationship between angular velocity command $\dot{\Phi}_{d}$ and the generated torque $\hat{M}$ can be written as: